 Tag your luggage with your name and phone number before the trip so that in case you forget your luggage anywhere the tag will quickly help other people to return your luggage to you.

 8. Pack the heaviest at the bottom

 Remember to pack all your heavy things at the bottom of the luggage.
 Back your woolens, shoes, and heavy stuff in the order of descending order of the weight.
 The smaller stuff can be securely packed at the top, reducing the risk of damage.
 This hack also makes sure that you can make some easy adjustments in the packing to quickly zip in the zipper.

 You have to take off your belt while moving through the security check.
 It can be annoying, especially if you are wearing loose-fitting clothes.
-You may end up embarrassing if you hobble through the X-ray machine hopping your pants won’t fall off.
+You may end up embarrassing if you hobble through the X-ray machine hoping your pants won’t fall off.
 The most feasible solution is to wear a belt with plastic buckles.
 In case you are not using your belt, you may roll them into the collar of your button-down shirt.
 This keeps your collar stiff and saves space.